 What to Do in Orléans in 2 or 3 Days: Our Complete Guide to a City Break

 Orléans is a particularly pleasant destination to explore by bike.
-The city is located on several major cycling routes, including :
+The city is located along several major bike routes, including:

-These routes take you out of the city in just a few minutes and into natural landscapes: the banks of the Loire, a shady canal, forest or countryside.
+These routes allow you to leave the city in just a few minutes and head out into nature: the banks of the Loire, a shaded canal, the forest, or the countryside.

-La Loire à vélo à Combleux © Max Coquard - Bestjobers
+Cycling along the Loire in Combleux © Max Coquard - Bestjobers

 Orléans is also an excellent base for exploring the surrounding area without a car.
-Many destinations are easily accessible by train or bicycle:
+Several destinations are easily accessible by train or bicycle:

-Less well-known than the Loire, the banks of the Loiret offer a more intimate atmosphere, with peaceful, verdant landscapes, easily accessible by bike from Orléans.
+Less well-known than the Loire, the banks of the Loiret offer a more intimate atmosphere, with peaceful, lush landscapes that are easily accessible by bike from Orléans.

-Just a few kilometers from Orléans, Meung-sur-Loire is accessible by train or bike.
-You'll discover a castle, mills and a typical Loire atmosphere.
+Just a few miles from Orléans, Meung-sur-Loire is accessible by train or bike.
+There, you’ll discover a castle, windmills, and a typical Loire Valley atmosphere.

-A charming medieval town, Beaugency is an ideal stop-off point along the Loire à Vélo.
-Alleys, heritage and the banks of the Loire make it the perfect day trip.
+A charming medieval town, Beaugency is an ideal stop along the Loire à Vélo cycling route.
+Its narrow streets, historic sites, and the banks of the Loire make it the perfect day trip.

-Particularly interesting for linking Orléans and the Sologne region and exploring the surrounding area without a car.
-More information and offers here.
+A particularly great way to connect Orléans and the Sologne region and explore the surrounding area without a car.
+For more information and special offers, visit here.

 You can also explore other cities in France: